 We had plant workers watching our train arrival into Omya this late morning.

-Another Omya plant worker just watches the train go by him.
+Another Omya plant worker just watches the train go by.

 Two views of the Omya Plant complex.

-There are railroad cars on several levels at the Omya Plant.
+There are railroad cars on several levels here.

-Our train ran by the Omya Train Group 2 photo line as they catch us arriving into Omya.
-Group One will get off the train and the smaller Group Two will now board their train for the trip to Rutland.
+Our train ran by the Omya Train Group 2 photo line as they caught us arriving.
+Group One would detrain and the smaller Group Two would now board their train for the trip to Rutland.